lbenbaccar/ENS-Challenge-Stock-Return-Prediction/README.md

 <img src="https://github.com/lbenbaccar/ENS-Challenge-Stock-Return-Prediction/blob/main/formula2.PNG" alt="formula2" width="250"/>

+where V_j^t is the volume at time t of a stock j.
+We also give additional information about each stock such as its industry and sector.

+The metric considered is the accuracy of the predicted residual stock return sign.

 ### Data description
 We did this challenge with 2 datasets provided as csv file, split between inputs and outputs.